imbs-hl/fuseMLR/README.md

 ```

 - Add training data (entities) to layers: Exclude the meta layer, as it
-  is modifiable internally after the training phase.
+  is modified internally after the training phase.

 ``` r
 train_data_ge <- TrainData$new(id = "geneexpr",